 Self-guiding ToursBrochures detailing a walking tour of the downtown area are available from the Syracuse Heritage Area Visitor Center at the Erie Canal Museum.

 ShoppingDowntown Syracuse offers the historic Armory Square District, with quaint shops and restaurants.
-Destiny USA, off I-81 exit 23, features more than 170 stores and shops including Macy's, Nordstrom Rack and Lord & Taylor as well as cinemas and restaurants.
+Destiny USA, off I-81 exit 23, features dozens of services and stores, such as Apple and Macy's, as well as children's activities, cinemas and restaurants.

-Two major shopping malls serve Syracuse's outlying suburbs.
-Great Northern Mall, at the intersection of SRs 481 and 31 in Clay, has Dick's Sporting Goods, specialty shops, cinemas and a food court.
-Shoppingtown Mall, on E. Erie Boulevard in De Witt, has more than 50 stores.
-Towne Center at Fayetteville, at the intersection of SR 5, E. Genesee and N. Burdick streets in Fayetteville, features Kohl's and a variety of specialty stores and eateries.
+Towne Center at Fayetteville, at the intersection of SR 5, E. Genesee and N. Burdick streets in nearby Fayetteville, features Kohl's and a variety of specialty stores and eateries.

 Things to Do Erie Canal Museum